hamidghaedi/scRNA_velocity_analysis/README.md

 |    EDN2 |  0.110540 | 0.805942 | 16.574118 | 0.347824 |    3.875601 |  0.035237 |  0.010551 |       0.403489 | 0.000004 |    0.0 |             0.0 |     0.468513 |     0.031373 |     1.050915 |              1.050940 | 1.977689 |
 |  SLC2A1 |  0.548495 | 3.259899 | 15.706002 | 0.256389 |   12.335837 |  0.019384 |  0.046016 |       3.556889 | 0.339018 |    0.0 |             0.0 |     0.497239 |     0.153646 |     9.316565 |              0.391465 | 4.524540 |

+In the table:

+*fit_alpha (Transcription Rate)*: A high value indicates a high transcription rate, suggesting that the gene is actively transcribed, leading to higher mRNA production.
+Conversely, a low value suggests a lower transcription rate and potentially lower mRNA levels.

+*fit_beta (Splicing Rate)*: A high value indicates a high splicing rate, implying that the gene undergoes frequent splicing, resulting in efficient production of mature mRNA.
+A low value suggests slower or less frequent splicing.

+*fit_gamma (Degradation Rate)*: A high value suggests a rapid degradation rate for the gene's mRNA.
+This could result in lower mRNA abundance or shorter mRNA half-life.
+Conversely, a low value indicates a slower degradation rate and potentially higher mRNA stability.

+*fit_t_ (Switching Time Point)*: A high value indicates a late switching time point, suggesting that the gene is activated or deactivated at a later stage of cellular differentiation or other biological processes.
+A low value suggests an early switching time point.

+*fit_scaling (Scaling Parameter)*: A high value indicates a larger scaling factor used to adjust for under-represented unspliced reads.
+This suggests that the gene has a relatively higher number of unspliced transcripts compared to the rest of the dataset.
+A low value suggests a smaller scaling factor and potentially fewer unspliced transcripts.

+*fit_std_u and fit_std_s (Standard Deviations)*: These columns represent the standard deviations of unspliced and spliced reads, respectively.
+A high value indicates greater variability or dispersion in the abundance of unspliced or spliced transcripts for the gene.
+Conversely, a low value suggests less variability.

+*fit_likelihood*: A high value indicates a better fit of the dynamical model to the data for the gene, suggesting that the model accurately captures the transcriptional dynamics.
+A low value suggests a poorer fit and potential discrepancies between the model and the actual data.

+*fit_steady_u and fit_steady_s (Steady-State Levels)*: A high value in either column indicates a higher abundance of the respective transcript type (unspliced or spliced) at the steady state.
+This suggests a potentially important role for the gene in maintaining stable expression levels.
+A low value indicates lower steady-state levels.

+*fit_pval_steady_u and fit_pval_steady_s (P-values for Steady-State Levels)*: A high value in either column indicates a significant difference in the steady-state levels compared to a reference or null hypothesis.
+This suggests that the gene's expression at the steady state is distinct and potentially regulated differently.
+A low value suggests no significant difference.

+*fit_variance*: A high value indicates greater variability or uncertainty in the estimated parameters and transcriptional dynamics for the gene.
+This could be due to complex regulation or heterogeneity.
+A low value suggests lower variability and more consistent behavior.

+*fit_alignment_scaling*: A high value indicates a larger scaling factor used to align the gene-wise latent times to a universal, gene-shared latent time.
+This suggests a more substantial deviation from the shared latent time in the dynamical model.
+A low value indicates a smaller deviation and closer alignment to the shared latent time.

+In our analysis of bladder cancer, we focused on five specific genes: EDN2, SLC2A1, GBP1, S100A2, and MUC1.
+These genes play important roles in the transcriptional dynamics and splicing kinetics of bladder cancer cells.

+*EDN2*, while showing moderate values in most parameters, may still have relevance in bladder cancer development.
+Its transcription rate (fit_alpha) and splicing rate (fit_beta) indicate that it contributes to the regulation of gene expression in the context of bladder cancer.
+Although its impact may not be as strong as other genes, it could still play a role in the disease.

+*SLC2A1*, on the other hand, exhibits higher values in multiple parameters.
+Its elevated transcription rate and splicing rate suggest that SLC2A1 is actively transcribed and spliced in bladder cancer cells.
+This gene's expression levels may vary significantly, indicating its involvement in the disease process.

+*GBP1*, with low to moderate values across most parameters, may have a less prominent role in bladder cancer development compared to other genes.
+Its relatively low transcription rate and splicing rate suggest a lesser impact on the transcriptional dynamics.
+However, further studies are needed to determine its specific role in bladder cancer.

+*S100A2* emerges as a gene with high values in multiple parameters, indicating its potential significance in bladder cancer.
+The elevated transcription rate, splicing rate, and standard deviation of spliced reads suggest that S100A2 plays a crucial role in the transcriptional dynamics and splicing kinetics of bladder cancer cells.
+Its high likelihood and steady-state levels further support its involvement in the disease development.

+*MUC1*, similar to EDN2, exhibits low to moderate values in most parameters.
+Its relatively low transcription rate and splicing rate suggest a lesser impact on the transcriptional dynamics in bladder cancer.
+While MUC1 may not be as pronounced as other genes in the list, it could still have some influence on the disease.

+Overall, our analysis suggests that S100A2 is a key gene in bladder cancer development due to its high values in various parameters related to transcription and splicing.
+The other genes, including EDN2, SLC2A1, GBP1, and MUC1, may also contribute to the disease but to a lesser extent.
+Further investigation and experimental validation are necessary to fully understand the roles of these genes in bladder cancer and their potential as therapeutic targets or biomarkers.